microsoft/GraphView/DeveloperGuide.md

 MATCH N_18-[Edge AS E_6]->N_19
 ```

 Here, `V()` creates a FreeVariable `N_18` and `out()` creates a FreeVariable `N_19`.
 So in this traversal, each traverser will take along a path (history) including two elements, `N_18` and `N_19`.
-And we can see that the TVF `Path` in script has n + 1 parameters, the information of n steps and the `By` projection sub query.
+And we can see that the TVF `Path` in script has n `Compose1` and 1 subquery with `Compose1` and `Decompose1`.

-For each `Compose1` in parameter list, the `By` projection sub query will decompose it and do some projections, then compose it as last, which is one element of the path-step result.
+Each `Compose1` corresponds one step.
+The `Compose1` has many parameters.
+The first one is `TableDefaultColumnName`.
+The second and third are `DefaultProjectionScalarExpression`, `TableDefaultColumnName`.
+The rest of parameters are another `projectPropertyScalarExpression` and `projectProperty`.
+One `Compose1` will generate a `CompositeField` during runtime part.

-By the way, the `C` in Decompose1 argument is a bound variable of the input, pointing to each Compose1 in Path argument list.
+After all `Compose1` functions, there is a subquery finally in the majority situation.
+Each `CompositeField` contains all information about this step, but not all of it is useful.
+The first example only needs `value$77083d6d`, the second only needs `value$77083d6d`, the last only needs `name`.
+Therefore, the last subquery use `Decompose1` and `Compose1` to extract what we really need.
+We can use `by(...)` to point out the processes of all elements.
+The symbol `C` in `Decompose1` is a bound variable of the input, pointing to each Compose1 in Path argument list.

 ### Parameters including `As` labels